List of tallest church buildings

-The cities with the most churches surpassing 99 m are Hamburg (5 of the 29 tallest churches, with 5 towers overall), Lübeck (4 of the 56 tallest churches, two of which with twin towers → 6 towers overall), Vienna (2), Tallinn (2), St. Petersburg (2), New York City (2), Dortmund (2) and Stralsund (2).
+The cities with the most churches surpassing 100 m are Hamburg (5 of the 28 (Note: including Basílica i Temple Expiatori de la Sagrada Família (still under construction) and free-standing church towers) tallest churches, with 5 towers overall) and Lübeck (4 of the 55 (Note: including Basílica i Temple Expiatori de la Sagrada Família (still under construction) and free-standing church towers) tallest churches, two of which with twin towers → 6 towers overall), followed by Tallinn (2), St. Petersburg (2), New York City (2), Dortmund (2) and Stralsund (2).

 The cities with the most churches surpassing 75 m are Berlin (16), Hamburg (9), Paris (8), Dresden (8), Vienna (7), Stockholm (7) and Munich (7), while in the Americas it is New York City (4).